 Gouda is a famous Dutch cheese and has different types.
-You can easily find it in any grocery store and you can try out other forms of Dutch cheese as well.
+You can easily find it in any grocery store and try other forms of Dutch cheese.

-Topped with powdered sugar and butter, these mini pancakes are fluffy and you can easily find them anywhere in the city.
-The regular pancakes are popular as well, so you can try them out too.
-Some famous places include Pancakehouse Upstairs, The Pancake Bakery, De Carrousel, and the Happy Pig Pancake Shop among others.
+These mini pancakes are fluffy and topped with powdered sugar and butter, and you can easily find them anywhere in the city.
+Regular pancakes are also famous so you can try them out too.
+Some favourite places include Pancakehouse Upstairs, The Pancake Bakery, De Carrousel, and the Happy Pig Pancake Shop, among others.

-These are easily available in any pub.
 Bitterballen are deep-fried meatballs, which are super crispy from the outside with a side of mustard sauce.
-Eat them with a cold beer and you will love the combination.
-Some of the places you should try it from including De BallenBar at Foodhallen Food Hall, Winkel 43, Eetsalon Van Dobben, and FEBO.
+Eat them with a cold beer, and you will love the combination.
+These are readily available in any pub.
+You should try De BallenBar at Foodhallen Food Hall, Winkel 43, Eetsalon Van Dobben, and FEBO.

 Stamppot is the Dutch version of comfort food.
 It is a combination of vegetables and mashed potatoes topped with sausage.
 You will easily find it at any place that offers local cuisine.

 Oliebol is oil balls.
 They are similar to doughnuts and are deep-fried bread balls.
-However, they are popular as a Christmas goodie and you might not be able to find them easily otherwise.
+However, they are popular as a Christmas goodie, and you might not be able to find them quickly otherwise.